All posts by Cliff Warner

 Top 8 Features in Luxury Homes

 Several features set luxury real estate apart from other properties.
 Luxury homes are in the highest value tier in their area.
 They are larger than other homes, made from higher-end materials and tend to be located in the most desirable areas.
 People hoping to buy luxury properties also tend to look for certain amenities that aren’t found as often in other homes on the market.
-Luxury home features make a property more comfortable, safer and enjoyable to live in.
+Luxury home features make a property more comfortable, safer, and enjoyable to live in.
 Although trends come and go, the following luxury features constantly remain in demand:

 1. Smart Appliances